 Welcome to the Tagged Products walkthrough.
-As you read through and try out the example API requests, you will be introduced to the basics of using the EVRYTHNG Platform in the tagged products context.
-You will learn about:
+As you read through and try the example API requests, you will be introduced to the basics of using the EVRYTHNG Platform in the tagged products context.
+You'll learn about:

 - Projects and applications, which are used to scope resources.